Jimmy Eat World: 2007–2008: Chase This Light

-Invented (2009–2012)
+2009–2012: Invented

 On June 13, 2008, the band revealed that they would begin work on their seventh album later that year and would also consider, upon the expiration of their contract with Interscope, self-releasing the record.
 Jimmy Eat World performed a tour in early 2009 to commemorate the tenth anniversary of Clarity, completing 10 stops across the US, performing the entire record on each occasion.

 On March 22, 2010, the band stated that they were in the process of mixing the next album.
 The band also revealed that, for the first time since Clarity, the album would contain a song with lead vocals provided by original vocalist Linton.
 On June 7, 2010, Jimmy Eat World stated on Twitter: "Our new album is officially done.
 Now we wait for a release date.
 We'll keep you posted."
 Invented, the follow-up album after Chase This Light, was released on September 28, 2010, on Interscope Records, a date that was previously announced on July 14, 2010, in a Jimmy Eat World Twitter update.